ViralTexts/gtr-clusters/clusters/18690715-sn90061771-KeepingOnesEyesOpen.md

 you buy what is in It, for bo who trades In
 tho dark asks to be cheated.
 A Cure ot CaturrU
-In tbo head, as well as of all bro
+In tbo head, as well as of all bron
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:pst:batch_pst_carnegie_ver01:data:sn83032011:00237288038:1890040401:0283/pct:36.610352,29.154873,10.801582,9.273487/!600,600/0/default.jpg"/>
 </td>